eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

  - I need Git diff what's right now vs what was a couple commits back or currently in another branch
  - A way to handle `todo.md` files, I use them a lot
+ - `TestNearest` doesn't work with gradle in nested classes
+ - Telescope source files hides files I wanna search!
+    - I wanna be able so see gitignored config files like .evn
+    - I wanna be able to see hidden files like .gitignore or .github/
+    - I don't wanna see gitignored directories like node_moudles/ or build/
+ - Preview images with telescope

 ### Features I should try